 Add 1–2 drops of cassia oil to my Baked Apple Cinnamon Oatmeal Recipe.
 This is a great idea for breakfast — it keeps you full because it’s packed with fiber, and with the addition of cassia oil, it has an extra anti-inflammatory punch.

 If you want to cleanse, lose body fat, boost energy and help reverse disease, then adding natural detox drinks to your diet can help you improve your quality of life.
 Add 1–2 drops of cassia oil to my Secret Detox Drink and watch (and feel) the magic happen.

 Take advantage of the calming and warming qualities of cassia oil.
 This Homemade Healing Bath Salts recipe will help increase relaxation, relieve muscle pain, decrease stress and support body detoxification.
 Rather than spend hundreds of dollars at the spa, try this amazing spa-like recipe in the comfort of your own home.
 Try adding 5–10 drops of cassia oil to the recipe for optimal results.

 Possible Side Effects & Interactions of Cassia Oil

 Cassia oil is safe for topical and internal use.
-It should be avoided during pregnancy because it may produce irrigation and sensitization on the skin and in the mucus membrane.
+It should be avoided during pregnancy because it may produce irritation and sensitization on the skin and in the mucous membrane.
 It may also reduce the secretion of milk, so it’s not recommended for mothers who are lactating.

 Taking large amounts of cassia cinnamon might cause side effects in some people.
 The oil contains large amounts of a chemical called coumarin, and some people are sensitive to coumarin.
 When applied to the skin, cassia oil can sometimes cause skin irritation and allergic skin reactions, so try testing the oil on a small patch of skin first.